 The R.N. to B.S.N. track is a 12-month program designed to prepare nurses for a lifetime of success.
 Students have the option to take the courses either completely online or in a hybrid format.
 The courses are designed using teachers who are experientially prepared and who strive to inspire students to achieve their dreams.
 Students will have the opportunity to collaborate with other professionals to develop skills that stand up to time.
 The graduates will have the knowledge and skills to provide safe, culturally competent care as they continue on their life-changing journey toward achieving a Bachelor of Science in Nursing degree.

 The R.N. to B.S.N. track hybrid format is a transition track for the registered nurse (R.N.) to achieve a Bachelor of Science in Nursing degree (B.S.N.).
-Based on the needs of working professionals, the degree is offered in a convenient format (referred to as "PODs") that builds on the experience and education of the R.N.
+Based on the needs of working professionals, the degree is offered in a convenient format that builds on the experience and education of the R.N.
 Courses and assignments are designed for both convenience and maximum applicability to the student's work setting.

 The R.N. to B.S.N. track online format is designed for the R.N. to receive a Bachelor of Science in Nursing degree (B.S.N.).
 This track offers a flexible curriculum for the education of professional nurses competent in meeting the current and future health needs of society.
 The curriculum prepares graduates to function as practitioners in acute and long-term care, community settings, home care, and other nontraditional settings, and also provides a foundation for leadership positions and graduate study.
 The graduate of the B.S.N. program possesses a broad knowledge of nursing, the humanities, the biological and social sciences.
 The graduate applies well-developed problem-solving skills in caring for individuals, families, communities, and populations.